zzau13/delorean/README.md

 - [Crate documentation](https://docs.rs/delorean/)
 - Minimum supported Rust version: 1.45 or later

+### Features outside the scope
+ - All blocking behaviors, specially in the main thread.

 ## Contributing

 Please, contribute to DeLorean!
 The more the better!
 Feel free to open an issue and/or contacting directly with the